Advisory ID: cisco-sa-20110831-tandberg

-Cisco has released free software updates that addresses this vulnerability.
+Cisco has released software updates that address this vulnerability.
 Prior to deploying software, customers should consult their maintenance provider or check the software for feature set compatibility and known issues specific to their environment.

 Customers may only install and expect support for the feature sets they have purchased.
 By installing, downloading, accessing or otherwise using such software upgrades, customers agree to be bound by the terms of Cisco's software license terms found at http://www.cisco.com/en/US/docs/general/warranty/English/EU1KEN_.html , or as otherwise set forth at Cisco.com Downloads at http://www.cisco.com/public/sw-center/sw-usingswc.shtml .